phalcon/documentation/docs/db-phql.md

 }
 ```

-We can query complete objects or scalars, therefore can also query both at once:
+We can query complete objects or scalars and, therefore can also query both at once:

 ```php
 <?php